Patellofemoral Pain Syndrome – Runner’s Knee

 Comprehensive Breakdown of Runner’s Knee

 As one of the largest joints in the human body, the knee is a critical point of stress on the body, especially while running.
 In order to prevent painful injury and the loss of progress when training, it’s important to treat it properly.
-Failure to maintain knee health can result in patellofemoral pain syndrome, also known as runner’s knee.
+Failure to maintain joint health can result in patellofemoral pain syndrome, also known as runner’s knee.
 This guide will provide information on the nature of runner’s knee, degrees of severity, and ways to treat and prevent it.

 Part 1: What is runner’s knee?

 Damage to the surrounding tissue will cause pain signals to be sent from the surrounding nerve endings to your brain.
 However, damage to the cartilage underneath the patella won’t always cause pain; in these cases, pain is only registered when inflammation occurs as a result of extended damage.
-For this reason, it’s possible to develop runner’s knee before pain even occurs, so it’s important to be aware of symptoms other than pain when making a diagnosis.
+For this reason, it’s possible to develop the condition before pain even occurs, so it’s important to be aware of symptoms other than pain when making a diagnosis.

 Causes of runner’s knee

 Since patellofemoral pain syndrome is a catch-all disorder, there are many different potential causes for it to occur.
 The most common cause is general negligence, whether it’s poor running form, lack of proper rest, or inadequate running gear.
-However, runner’s knee can also be indicative of more serious health problems, so it’s important to rule out all possible causes before coming to this conclusion.
+However, this can also be indicative of more serious health problems, so it’s important to rule out all possible causes before coming to this conclusion.

 Something worth noting is that females are more likely than males to develop runner’s knee.
 Numerous theories have been presented and debunked to explain this phenomenon, but the most likely reason why is due to differences in muscle definition, distribution of body fat, and hip movement.